The Lake House (film): Box office

-In its opening weekend, the film grossed $13.6 million and ranked fourth in the United States box office.
+In its opening weekend, the film grossed $13.6 million and ranked fourth in the United States box office behind Cars, Nacho Libre and The Fast and the Furious: Tokyo Drift.
 By October 1, 2006, it had grossed $52,330,111 in the US and $114,830,111 worldwide.

 Critical response

-The Lake House received mixed, but mostly negative, reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 35% based on reviews from 156 critics, with a weighted average score of 5.01/10.
+The Lake House received mixed to unfavorable reviews from critics.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 35% based on reviews from 157 critics, with a weighted average score of 5.00/10.
 The site's critical consensus states: "The plot of The Lake House is a little too convoluted, and the film fails to pull off the sweeping romance it aims for."
 On Metacritic, it has a weighted average score of 52 out of 100 based on 34 critics, indicating "mixed or average reviews".

 Roger Ebert gave the film its most positive review—he rated it 3.5 out of 4 stars—and felt that it succeeded despite being based on the impossible paradoxes established in the plot, saying that what he responded to was "its fundamental romantic impulse [that] makes us hope these two people will meet somehow".
 Addressing the film's logical inconsistencies, Ebert said he was not "bothered in the slightest" as "[a] time travel story works on emotional, not temporal, logic".
 He praised Bullock and Reeves in their respective roles, noting that a "great deal depends on the personalities involved", and called both "enormously likeable".
 The New York Times's A. O. Scott described the film as "wondrously illogical" and "completely preposterous, [but] not without charm".
 Echoing similar sentiments to Ebert, he noted that the film falls apart if "approach[ed] with a rational, skeptical mind", but felt that Auburn's script and Agresti's direction "smoothly handled" the "contrivances of the plot".
 He also expressed appreciation for the film's aesthetic, commenting that it was "elegant without being terribly showy, with a connoisseur's eye for Chicago's architectural glories".
 Scott concluded that overall the film is "a showcase for its stars, who seem gratifyingly comfortable in their own skin and delighted to be in each other's company again".